microsoft/Olive/examples/mistral/readme.md

 ```bash
 python mistral.py --config mistral_fp16_optimize.json --inference --prompt "Language models are very useful" "What is the meaning of life?"
 ```
--- `max_length` can be used to specify the maximum length of the generated sequence.
+- `--max_length` can be used to specify the maximum length of the generated sequence.
 - Use `CUDA_VISIBLE_DEVICES` to specify the GPU to run the inference on.
 For example:
 ```bash
 CUDA_VISIBLE_DEVICES=6 python mistral.py --config mistral_fp16_optimize.json --inference